wp-plugins/itro-popup/readme.txt

 For any problem, please contact us at our site: [CONTACT US](http://www.itro.eu/?page_id=247)

-ITRO Premium - more than popups...
+ITRO Wordpress Marketing - more than popups...

     ★ ON-CLICK POPUP to display the pop-up by clicking everything you want (texts, images, links, buttons…) ★ RESPONSIVE POPUP for perfect visualization on every mobile device.